gawati/gawati-docs/docs/source/development/dev-env-local.rst

 .. note::
   .. include:: note-gawati-data.rst

 Place the ``gawati-data``  XAR file in the `autodeploy` folder within the eXist installation, and restart the eXist database server.
 They will be automatically installed.
+You can also use the Package Manager in the eXist-db admin dashboard to manually select and install the package (see `Installing Packages in eXist-db`_).

 Load Sample Data
 ----------------